Laguna1989/FMod_emscripten_cmake/readme.md

 # Running FMod with emscripten and cmake

-This repo is a minimal working example of how to run fmod in emscripten using cmake
+This repo is a minimal working example of how to run fmod in emscripten(3.1.56) using cmake

 # Compilation Steps